corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 In Rust, the first-party ecosystem covers more out of the box.
 Things that *do* require external crates (e.g. `cargo watch`/[`bacon`](https://github.com/canop/bacon), [`cargo nextest`](https://nexte.st/)) install with one command and feel native, e.g. `cargo install cargo-nextest` gives you `cargo nextest` right away.

-Both communities have converged on the same insight: that a single canonical formatting style (even if imperfect!) is worth more than the bikeshedding it eliminates.
+Both communities have converged on the same insight: a single canonical formatting style (even if imperfect!) is worth more than the bikeshedding it eliminates.

 > Gofmt's style is no one's favorite, yet gofmt is everyone's favorite.
 >